 Probably the most spectacular of the gifts from the prefecture is a new custom made kimono.
 Several years ago the Museum discovered, thanks to Alan Scott Pate, an authority on Japanese Friendship Dolls, that Miss Shizuoka was not wearing the kimono representing her prefecture but a kimono representing Kobe prefecture.
 There is no record of how this came about, but the Shizuoka prefecture decided at the very least that she deserved a new kimono representing her proper home.
 You can see below the transformation, as Miss Shizuoka went to Japan in her green kimono and came home in her new crimson kimono with the image of Mt.
 Fuji and cherry blossoms prominently displayed.

 The Kansas City Museum is most grateful to the Shizuoka prefecture and the Miss Shizuoka Homecoming Committee for its generous gifts.
-The Museum will display Miss Shizuoka in her new kimono with her new gifts from April 1 to April 29, 2017 in Corinthian Hall.
+The Museum will display Miss Shizuoka in her new kimono with her new gifts from April 1 through May 5, 2017 in Corinthian Hall.

 The Friendship Doll story begins with an American, Dr. Sidney Gulick, who spent 25 years in Japan as a missionary.
 Even when he returned to the United States due to ill health, Dr. Gulick couldn’t forget the country he had come to love.
 He was aware of the annual Doll Festival (Hina Matsuri) in Japan and had determined that the way to keep peace and friendship between his country and Japan was through the youth of those two countries.
 In 1924 the United States passed an immigration act that effectively barred Japanese immigrants from its shores; tensions were rising.
 Therefore, Gulick began this doll campaign and collected some 13,000 “blue eyed” dolls from all over the country; they each had a little passport with them, and they were sent to Japan for the doll festival in 1927 in the spirit of friendship.
 Although Gulick told Japanese authorities that there was no need to reciprocate, the Japanese felt they did and completed 58 dolls of friendship (one representing each prefecture, colony, large city and country).
 Because there were many less Japanese dolls than American, the Japanese crafted much larger dolls that were rather expensive for the time.
 The project helped the doll manufacturers in Japan tremendously, as they all competed to make one of the dolls to be sent over.
 They all had passports; they all came with accouterments.